4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/concepts_utils/handlers.rst

     handler = AzureBlobHandler(<connection-string>, <container-name>, <blob-name>)

 The handlers behave like 'streams', and provide all the normal stream capabilities.
+Downloading and uploading is done  by a push/pull strategy; content is retrieved from the source by a :meth:`~fourinsight.engineroom.utils.core.BaseHandler.pull()` request, and uploaded to the source by a :meth:`~fourinsight.engineroom.utils.core.BaseHandler.push()`.
+Example on downloading and reading:

 .. code-block:: python

+    # Download stream
+    handler.pull()

-    # Write text content to stream
+    # Seek to beginning of file
-    handler.write("Hello, World!")
+    handler.seek(0)

     # Read stream content
     handler.read()

-    # Write 'pandas.DataFrame' to stream
-    df.to_csv(handler)

     # Load 'pandas.DataFrame' from stream
     df = pd.read_csv(handler, index_col=0)

-    # etc...

-In addition, downloading and uploading of the text content is provided by a push/pull strategy; content is retrieved from the source by a :meth:`~fourinsight.engineroom.utils.core.BaseHandler.pull()` request, and uploaded to the source by a :meth:`~fourinsight.engineroom.utils.core.BaseHandler.push()`.
-E.g.:
+And correspondingly how to write and upload:

 .. code-block:: python

-    # Write the content of the stream to the source
+    # Write text content to stream
+    handler.write("Hello, World!")

+    # Write 'pandas.DataFrame' to stream
+    df.to_csv(handler)

+    # Upload content of handler
     handler.push()

 .. _custom_handlers: